-- Freezer directions: Let cool and and put in freezer-friendly bags.
-Make sure you label the bags!
-Lay flat in the freezer until frozen, then you can stack the bags.
+- Freezer directions: Let cool and and put in freezer-friendly bags or containers.
+Make sure you label it!

-Jayme is a wife to 1 and to four little boys.
-She coupons, but isn’t super extreme about it.
-She price matches and loves it!
-While she likes to cook, she’s in the stage of life where simple is usually better.
-She never knows how many hands she’ll have free at dinner time.
-You can find her at No Regrets Living.
+Jayme is a wife to 1 and a mother to four little boys.
+She tries to coupon, builds a smart stockpile, and always meal plans.
+While she likes to cook, she’s in the stage of life where simple is usually better – she never knows how many hands she’ll have free at dinner time!
+You can find her on Instagram.

 Editor’s Note – Updated in May 2021 for freshness and comprehensiveness.